Finite entropy translating solitons in slabs: Preliminaries and Background

 \subsection{Rad\'o functions}

-In this subsection, we present the definition of Rad\'o function and some basic facts about the Morse-Rad\'o theory of minimal surfaces in $3$-manifolds (see \cite{rado-type}.)
-These facts are essential tools for the rest of the paper.
+In this subsection, we present some basic facts about the Morse-Rad\'o theory of minimal surfaces in $3$-manifolds (see \cite{HMW23}.)
+These facts are essential tools for the rest of the paper. { \begin{Definition} A continuous, real-valued function on a $2$-manifold $M$ is called a {\bf Rad\'o function} provided each point $p\in M$ has a neighborhood $U$ such that \begin{enumerate}[\upshape(1)] \item $U\cap \{F=F(p)\}$ consists of a finite collection $C_1,\dots, C_v$ of embedded arcs. \item Each $C_i$ joins the point $p$ to a point in $\partial U$. \item $C_i\cap C_j=\{p\}$ for $i\ne j$. \item Each $C_i$ is in the closure of $\{F>F(p)\}$ and in the closure of $\{F<F(p)\}$. \item If $p\in \partial M$, we also require that each $C_i\setminus\{p\}$ is contained in the interior of $M$. \end{enumerate} The number $v=v(F,p)$ is called the {\bf valence} of $p$. \end{Definition}